swabhs/swabhs.github.io/INSTALL.md

 ### For project pages

 1. In `_config.yml`, set `url` to `https://<your-github-username>.github.io` and `baseurl` to `/<your-repository-name>/`.
+2. The very first time you build your website, in order to create the `gh-pages` branch, run `./bin/deploy --user`.
-2. Set up automatic deployment of your webpage (see instructions below).
+3. Set up automatic deployment of your webpage (see instructions below).
-3. Make changes to your main branch, commit, and push!
+4. Make changes to your main branch, commit, and push!
-4. After deployment, the webpage will become available at `<your-github-username>.github.io/<your-repository-name>/`.
+5. After deployment, the webpage will become available at `<your-github-username>.github.io/<your-repository-name>/`.

 ### Enabling automatic deployment